-available
+15

+2

+150

-Flow [m3/s] 100 150
+Flow [m3/s] 100

+50

 Flow [m3/s]

 Outlook based on hydrological persistence and analogy

+Issued on 04.02.2022 using data to the end of January 2022

 Site-based: 3 month outlook

+Period: February 2022 - April 2022

 These figures provide insight into the hydrological analogue methodology for a set of sites from across the UK.

 In each of the time series graphs the bold black line represents the observed flow during the past nine months.
 The grey band indicates the normal flow range (the normal band includes 44%

-Outlook Dec 2021 - Feb 2022 for the Bush at Seneirl Bridge (204001)
+Outlook Feb - Apr 2022 for the Bush at Seneirl Bridge (204001)

-Mar Apr May Jun Jul Aug Sep Oct Nov Dec Jan Feb Outlook Dec 2021 - Feb 2022 for the Severn at Bewdley (54001)

-Mar Apr May Jun Jul Aug Sep Oct Nov Dec Jan Feb

-Forecast (Forecast not available)
+May Jun Jul Aug Sep Oct Nov Dec Jan Feb Mar Outlook Feb - Apr 2022 for the Severn at Bewdley (54001) May Jun Jul Aug Sep Oct Nov Dec Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Jan Feb Mar Apr of observed flows in each month).
+The selected analogues are shown as thin lines and the trajectories that flows took in the following three months are also shown.
+The forecast is shown as the dashed red line, and in each plot it states whether this has come from the analogues or has been generated on the basis of